mrclay/ki100/README.md

 Events
 ------

 Events operate by passing a `ki100\Event` object to its listeners.
-An event has an inherent "value" that can be altered by listeners, an array of "data" passed by the triggering party, and a "stop" flag which can be used to cancel the remaining handlers.
-A separate "originalValue" property contains the event value at the time it was triggered.
+An event has an inherent "value" that can be altered by listeners, an array of "data" passed by the triggering party, and can be stopped from propagating.
+A method can return the original value passed in at trigger-time.

 Event listeners are callables, and can be given an integer "timing" (default = 0) to influence the order in which they're called.
 Negative values are called earliest, large values are called last.